LLNL/PnMPI/README.md

       -DCMAKE_BUILD_TYPE=Debug \
       ..

-The build directory contains a few sample invocations of cmake that have been successfully used on LLNL systems.
+The `extra/build` directory contains a few sample invocations of cmake that have been successfully used on LLNL systems.